inpsyde/gutenberg-versions-mirror/README.md

 ## How this work

-Every day, the wp.org API is called in a GitHub Action to find new Gutenberg versions.
+The wp.org API is called regularly in a GitHub Action to find new Gutenberg versions.

 If new versions are found, they are saved, each in a separate folder.